oliv6/Python-Keylogger/README.md

 # Python Keylogger & Web Phishing Project

 ## Project Overview
-This project explores two spyware techniques for ethical hacking education: a Python keylogger and a phishing setup using BeEF.
+The keylogger project report summarizes two spyware techniques for ethical hacking education: a Python keylogger and a phishing setup using BeEF.
 This report demonstrates how easily these methods can compromise sensitive information.

 ### Introduction
 This project highlights the risks of spyware, showing how keystrokes and login credentials can be collected from target systems within a controlled ethical hacking environment.